joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

     └── time-tracker-service/  # Microservice for Time Tracker features.
         ├── index.js
         └── package.json
-4. Work Completed (Overall Project - High Level)
-Core Task Management: Functionalities implemented as a foundational module.

-Backend Refactor: Migrated from a Firebase backend to a self-hosted Node.js/Express stack.

-Database Migration: Successfully migrated the core application's database from lowdb (JSON file) to a robust SQLite database using better-sqlite3.

-Backend Architecture Refactor: Migrated the backend from a single monolith to a microservice architecture.

-API Security: Implemented an API Key authentication layer on the API Gateway.

-Notes App Enhancements: Added notebook deletion and a full-featured Markdown editor.

-Time Tracker UI/UX Enhancements: Fixed critical dark mode UI bugs and implemented a fully-featured custom reminder system.

-Dev Tracker App: Implemented a full-featured development ticket tracking system for epics and tickets.

-Dev Tracker Backend & Database Debugging: Resolved critical backend errors preventing the Dev Tracker app from saving data correctly.

-Isolated Development Environment: Set up a complete, isolated development environment on a separate container, managed by PM2 and a separate Git branch.

-(NEW) Habit Tracker & Pomodoro Timer: Implemented full-stack Habit Tracker and Pomodoro Timer applications with dedicated microservices and interactive frontends.

-5. Work Completed (Specific to Current Major Task)
-Date: 2025-07-17

-Task: Implement full-stack Habit Tracker and Pomodoro Timer features.

-Sub-tasks Completed:

-Backend:

-Updated database-setup.js with new tables for habits, habit_completions, and pomodoro_sessions.

-Created a new habit-tracker-service microservice to manage all habit-related data.

-Created a new pomodoro-service microservice to manage all pomodoro session data.

-Updated the api-gateway to recognize and route requests to the two new microservices.

-Updated ecosystem.dev.json and ecosystem.prod.json to include the new services for PM2 management.

-Frontend (Habit Tracker):

-Built a new, dynamic frontend for the Habit Tracker, matching a modern, card-based UI design.

-Implemented a yearly "commit grid" visualization for habit completions.

-Added functionality to create, edit, and delete habits.

-Frontend (Pomodoro):

-Built a full-featured Pomodoro timer frontend with start, pause, and reset controls.

-Implemented a settings modal to allow user-configurable timer durations, saved to local storage.

-Created a session history page to log and display all completed Pomodoro sessions.

-Debugging:

-Resolved numerous complex server-side issues, including port conflicts, module dependency errors, and data persistence bugs related to stale server caches.

-6. Current Focus / Next Steps
-Current Major Task/Feature Being Worked On:

-Name: None.
-Habit Tracker and Pomodoro Timer features are complete.

-Goal for this Task: Awaiting next development objective.

-Specific questions for AI (if any):

-None.

-Blockers (if any):

-None.

-7. Known Issues / Bugs
-None.
+---

+## 4. Work Completed (Overall Project - High Level)

+* **Core Task Management:** Functionalities implemented as a foundational module.
+* **Backend Refactor:** Migrated from a Firebase backend to a self-hosted Node.js/Express stack.
+* **Database Migration:** Successfully migrated the core application's database from lowdb (JSON file) to a robust SQLite database using `better-sqlite3`.
+* **Backend Architecture Refactor:** Migrated the backend from a single monolith to a microservice architecture.
+* **API Security:** Implemented an API Key authentication layer on the API Gateway.
+* **Notes App Enhancements:** Added notebook deletion and a full-featured Markdown editor.
+* **Time Tracker UI/UX Enhancements:** Fixed critical dark mode UI bugs and implemented a fully-featured custom reminder system.
+* **Dev Tracker App:** Implemented a full-featured development ticket tracking system for epics and tickets.
+* **Dev Tracker Backend & Database Debugging:** Resolved critical backend errors preventing the Dev Tracker app from saving data correctly.
+* **Isolated Development Environment:** Set up a complete, isolated development environment on a separate container, managed by PM2 and a separate Git branch.
+* **(NEW) Habit Tracker & Pomodoro Timer:** Implemented full-stack Habit Tracker and Pomodoro Timer applications with dedicated microservices and interactive frontends.

+---

+## 5. Work Completed (Specific to Current Major Task)

+* **Date:** 2025-07-14
+* **Task:** Improve and standardize project documentation for AI collaboration.
+* **Sub-tasks Completed:**
+    * Restructured and merged the `AI_PROJECT_LOG.md` with a more detailed curation format.
+    * Restored the detailed file tree to the `AI_PROJECT_LOG.md` to ensure complete context for AI assistants.

+* **Date: 2025-07-17**
+* **Task:** Implement full-stack Habit Tracker and Pomodoro Timer features.
+* **Sub-tasks Completed:**
+    * Backend:
+        * Updated database-setup.js with new tables for habits, habit_completions, and pomodoro_sessions.
+        * Created a new habit-tracker-service microservice to manage all habit-related data.
+        * Created a new pomodoro-service microservice to manage all pomodoro session data.
+        * Updated the api-gateway to recognize and route requests to the two new microservices.
+        * Updated ecosystem.dev.json and ecosystem.prod.json to include the new services for PM2 management.
+    * Frontend (Habit Tracker):
+        * Built a new, dynamic frontend for the Habit Tracker, matching a modern, card-based UI design.
+        * Implemented a yearly "commit grid" visualization for habit completions.
+        * Added functionality to create, edit, and delete habits.
+    * Frontend (Pomodoro):
+        * Built a full-featured Pomodoro timer frontend with start, pause, and reset controls.
+        * Implemented a settings modal to allow user-configurable timer durations, saved to local storage.
+        * Created a session history page to log and display all completed Pomodoro sessions.
+    * Debugging:
+        * Resolved numerous complex server-side issues, including port conflicts, module dependency errors, and data persistence bugs related to stale server caches and incorrect file versions.

+---

+## 6. Current Focus / Next Steps

+* **Current Major Task/Feature Being Worked On:**
+    * **Name:** None.
+Project documentation is up to date.
+    * **Goal for this Task:** Awaiting next development objective.
+* **Specific questions for AI (if any):**
+    * None.
+* **Blockers (if any):**
+    * None.

+---

+## 7. Known Issues / Bugs

+* None.
 All known critical issues have been resolved.

+---

-8. Future/Pending Work (Overall Project - High Level)
+## 8. Future/Pending Work (Overall Project - High Level)

-Security: Further enhancements could include JWT for user-level authentication in the future.
+* **Security:** Further enhancements could include JWT for user-level authentication in the future.

-Frontend Decoupling: Continue refactoring to fully decouple all apps.
+* **Frontend Decoupling:** Continue refactoring to fully decouple all apps.

-Core Features: Refine and enhance core features based on usage.
+* **Core Features:** Refine and enhance core features based on usage.

-UI/UX: Continuously improve the user interface and experience across all apps.
+* **UI/UX:** Continuously improve the user interface and experience across all apps.

-(NEW) Pomodoro: Add optional desktop notifications for completed sessions.
+* **(NEW) Pomodoro:** Add optional desktop notifications for completed sessions.

+---

-9. Important Notes / Decisions Made
+## 9. Important Notes / Decisions Made

-Microservice Architecture Adopted: Pivoted from a simple data centralization task to a full backend refactor.
+* **Microservice Architecture Adopted:** Pivoted from a simple data centralization task to a full backend refactor.
 Adopted a microservice architecture with an API Gateway to ensure true decoupling, improve stability, and provide a secure foundation for third-party integrations.
 Implemented API Key security as the first layer of protection.

-Frontend Decoupling Initiated: A decision was made to refactor the frontend.
+* **Frontend Decoupling Initiated:** A decision was made to refactor the frontend.
 The first phase isolated the Task Manager app.
-The second phase deepened this decoupling by namespacing all of its UI, event, and modal handling files with a tasks_ prefix for better code isolation and clarity.
+The second phase deepened this decoupling by namespacing all of its UI, event, and modal handling files with a `tasks_` prefix for better code isolation and clarity.

-Notes App Architecture: To prepare for new features, the Notes app's frontend code was refactored into a modular structure (notes_rendering.js, notes_event_handlers.js), separating concerns and improving maintainability.
+* **Notes App Architecture:** To prepare for new features, the Notes app's frontend code was refactored into a modular structure (`notes_rendering.js`, `notes_event_handlers.js`), separating concerns and improving maintainability.

-Editor Choice: A side-by-side Markdown editor (using Marked.js and DOMPurify) with toggleable view modes was chosen for the Notes app over a more complex Rich Text/WYSIWYG editor.
+* **Editor Choice:** A side-by-side Markdown editor (using Marked.js and DOMPurify) with toggleable view modes was chosen for the Notes app over a more complex Rich Text/WYSIWYG editor.
 This decision prioritized implementation speed, maintainability, and data portability (plain text) while still providing a powerful user experience.

-Sidebar UI Pattern: Decided to move from a "disappearing" sidebar (width: 0) to a more robust "shrinking" sidebar pattern to prevent UI lockouts.
+* **Sidebar UI Pattern:** Decided to move from a "disappearing" sidebar (width: 0) to a more robust "shrinking" sidebar pattern to prevent UI lockouts.